Crown of thorns: The crown of thorns and the curse in Genesis

-The Gospels describe Roman soldiers placing a crown of thorns on Jesus’ head as a form of mockery (Matthew 27:29; John 19:2).
-While intended as humiliation, many Christian theologians interpret this act as rich in symbolic meaning—Christ bearing the physical sign of the Fall’s curse.
+The Gospels describe Roman soldiers placing a crown of thorns on Jesus' head as a form of mockery (Matthew 27:29, John 19:2).
+While intended as humiliation, many Christian theologians interpret this act as rich in symbolic meaning—Christ bearing the physical sign of the curse of the Fall of Man.

 Early Christian writers saw this as a reversal of the Edenic curse.
 Origen interpreted the thorns as representing human sin borne by Christ.
 Jerome identified the thorns with the Genesis curse Christ assumed.
-Theophilus of Antioch called the thorns “sins.”
+Theophilus of Antioch called the thorns "sins."

 Later commentators such as Matthew Henry, R.C.
 Sproul, and John Calvin also emphasized the crown as a symbol of Christ bearing the curse.
 This view aligns with Galatians 3:13: "Christ redeemed us from the curse of the law by becoming a curse for us."

 From this perspective, the crown of thorns serves not only as a tool of mockery but as a visible sign of Christ taking on the curse introduced in Eden and initiating its reversal.